 Pupillage application guide

-Read the pupillage application guide for expert tips on becoming a barrister, including expert advice and insights from BPP alumni and pupil barrister.
+Read the pupillage application guide for expert tips on becoming a barrister, including advice and insights from BPP alumni and pupil barrister Kieron Spoors.

 If you want to become a barrister, you’ll need to undertake a period of training known as pupillage.
 Once you’ve completed the Barrister Training Course (BTC), you’ll be ready to immerse yourself in on-the-job training supervised by experienced barristers.